Dashron v6 is live, using the latest roads.js 8.0.0 and a brand new framework pattern.

 • Just as I like my rendering logic closer to my templates, having my CSS closer to my HTML has reduced interruptions, as I no longer have to jump between many files at once for minor tweaks.

 • Responsive design is a joy in Tailwind.
-It’s trivial to indicate that certain styles only apply in certain sizes.
+It’s trivial to indicate that certain styles only apply in certain screen sizes.

 • Tailwind lets me break out of their restrictions any time I need without losing access to their responsive design patterns.
-It really lets me move faster.

 Posted on 10/25/2023